profmikegreene/conference-proposals/educause-2018.md

 ### Session Description
 Max Words: 300 Briefly state the importance, relevance, value, and/or interest to higher education IT.

-Two institutions with decentralized academic and IT cultures try solving the same problem, the same way, but from opposite ends.
-See how teams at Penn State and Duke University, fueled by open source technologies and standards, are building the future of learning technology for their communities.
+Come hear how teams at Penn State and Duke University, institutions sharing decentralized academic and IT cultures are building the future of learning technology.
+Fueled by open source technologies and standards, we're embracing users desire to choose their technology and pedagogy in a sustainable, supportable learning technology ecosystem.

 Critical elements for success:
 - embracing your university culture and building the right solution for it
 - lean methodology in user experience design and development
 - ecosystem level management of technologies, not just service level
-- Web Components, REST, and Learning Tools Interoperability, Grouper
+- open technologies: web components, REST, Learning Tools Interoperability, Grouper

 1 faculty decides to use technologyX, that's a scale of 1. it's a difficult choice for them as it means they have no support, but it is the best option for them and is sustainable for a time.
 On the first day of class, students are overwhelmed by the variety of tools and implementations in each of their courses.